Rockdale County DUI Court Process

 Don't Face This Alone

-Find Rockdale County AttorneysRockdale DUI Court Process: A Step-by-Step Guide
+Find Rockdale County DUI AttorneysRockdale County DUI Court Process

 The Court Process Timeline

-The DUI court process in Rockdale, like elsewhere in Georgia, generally follows a structured timeline:
+The DUI court process in Rockdale County generally follows these stages:

 1. Arraignment (First Appearance)

 - Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation and determine if you qualify.
-Be prepared to provide financial information such as income, assets, and expenses.
+The judge will assess your financial situation to determine if you qualify for legal representation at the county's expense.

 2. Pre-Trial Hearings